hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	cell content edit/cut/delete/paste now use the efficient syncdCellUpdated logic to clear calc cache.

+	clear and new also call syncd.create_links.

+	Insert and Delete operations also call syncd.create_links.

+		[TODO: Need to think of possible optimisations if any wrt these]

+			Instead of newly creating links, maybe update existing ones.

 	TODO: use for rcmds.
-Update fwd/rev links for insert and delete operations.